 Also, I'm going to be creating some new travel resources over the next week.
 If there is anything specific you'd like to see let me know and I'll try my best!

+A periodic newsletter with stories that inspire, tips that empower, and a little sprinkle of wonder to carry with you wherever you roam.
 Whether you're an aspiring, new or seasoned traveler- there is something for everyone!